Heat vs. Knicks: Betting Trends, Record ATS, Home/Road Splits

 Additional Knicks Insights & Trends

-- New York is 5-5 against the spread and 5-5 overall over its last 10 contests.
+- New York is 5-5 against the spread and 6-4 overall over its past 10 games.

-- The Knicks have hit the over twice in their past 10 contests.
+- Three of the Knicks' last 10 games have gone over the total.

 Heat vs. Knicks Betting Splits